gaborvar/P1_DSMR/README.md

-**Future plans**
+# Future plans

 I intend to test data protection technologies like confidential computing to address concerns with cloud based processing.
 See https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers

+I will experiment with Open AI large language models to see how they can be used to understand and infer from data provided by this project.
+The platform for the LLM integration will likely be Home Assistant.
+Open AI models can be prompted to access external data sources through APIs provided by external party.
+Home Assistant offers an API that seems to be a good fit for the LLM to call for accessing preloaded P1 data and other related data stored in Home Assistant.

-I may test USB virtualization software in Windows 10 or other methods which allow me to pass the data from this project to a Docker container that runs Home Assistant in WSL.
+I may also test USB virtualization software in Windows 10 or other methods which allow me to pass the data from this project to a Docker container that runs Home Assistant in WSL.
 I plan to replace file based input created as terminal logs with directly reading the USB port from code.

 I will look into leveraging other DSMR parsers available on github, however there are implementation differences apparently even within the same jurisdiction (in my case Hungary).